God has anointed you to do something extraordinary for Him.

 Then his companion answered and said, “This is nothing else but the sword of Gideon the son of Joash, a man of Israel!
 Into his hand God has delivered Midian and the whole camp.”
 (Judges 7:13-14, NKJV)

-7 Insights from the Dream that will Boost Your Faith (as it did for Gideon)
+7 Insights from Gideon’s Dream that will Boost Your Faith

 The dream of the loaf of barley bread tumbling into the Midianite tent is a compelling picture that speaks to us today.